 These (gluten free!)
-Cheesy Green Chile Biscuits are fluffy, light, and studded with green chiles and freshly grated cheese.
-If you like green chiles, then you’ll LOVE this recipe!
+Cheesy Green Chile Biscuits are fluffy, light, and studded with Hatch green chile and freshly grated cheese.
+Perfect for breakfast or dinner!

 This post contains affiliate links.
 Please see disclosure.

 A while back, we asked our readers what kind of gluten free biscuit recipe they would like to see, and got some great responses!
-One of those requests (straight from New Mexico) was green chile biscuits, and we immediately knew that one would make the cut.
+One of those requests (straight from New Mexico) was for Hatch green chile recipes, and we immediately knew that would make one amazing biscuit!

 Allan lived in New Mexico for a few years, and since we have family there we visit every now and again.
 It was in New Mexico that Allan developed a love for all things green chile, and even though we eat them often he doesn’t ever seem to get enough of them 😉

-This green chile biscuits recipe is a knock-off of our Copycat Cheddar Bay Biscuits that we developed for Blendtec a few years back.
+This recipe is a knock-off of our Copycat Cheddar Bay Biscuits that we developed for Blendtec a few years back.

 Note: While you can use your blender for this recipe, you don’t have to.
 As a matter of fact, all you really need (besides the ingredients) is a bowl, a spoon, and a willingness to get your hands a little messy.